Someshvar2408/Fruit-Detection-Bag-using-Pressure-sensors/README.md

 ```

 This will log incoming sensor data to a CSV file (e.g., `apple.csv`) inside the `fruit_csvs/` directory.
+All the individual csv files are attached in the repository which can be downloaded and put together in `fruit_csvs/` directory.
 ---

 ### 2. Preprocess Dataset